-It’s commonly thought that any bat seen in daytime must be rabid.
-That isn’t true.
-Some bat species rest in caves, attics or other dark and hidden resting areas in daytime.
-But, others rest in crevices, under eaves or even hanging from tree limbs, where they might be seen.
+It isn’t true that any bat seen out in the daytime must be rabid.
+While some species sleep in caves, attics or other dark and hidden resting areas in the daytime, others rest in crevices, under eaves or even hanging from tree limbs, where they might be seen.

-Bats can contract rabies, but it’s very rare.
-According to the most recent Rabies Surveillance Report by the U.S. Centers for Disease Control, across the entire U.S., there were only 1,380 reported incidents of rabies in 2011.
+Rabies among bats is rare.
+According to the most recent Rabies Surveillance Report (2015) by the U.S. Centers for Disease Control, across the entire U.S., there were 1,704 confirmed incidents of rabies among bats submitted for testing.
 Any case of rabies, of course, is one too many, but to put that figure into perspective, consider that there are millions and millions of bats across the country.
 Bracken Cave alone (near San Antonio, Texas) has 1,500,000 bats.
 Carlsbad Caverns has 400,000.
 And, those are just two locations.
 Of course, a bat should never be touched, unless it needs help.
 And, even then, never bare-handed.
 How to humanely remove a bat from a house

 ¹ Stoker’s Count Dracula could shape-shift into other animals, as well.

 * Mariana Fruit Bat juvenile (Pteropus mariannus mariannus), a species of Guam and the Commonwealth of the Northern Mariana Islands.
 (USFWS-Pacific Region; cc by 2.0)